Everything you ever wanted to know (and more)...

 Arthur Murray Dance Studio - Coquitlam/Tri-Cities

 Owners Barbara and Brent began their Arthur Murray dance journey in Saskatoon, Saskatchewan first as students, then as staff and later teaching at the Arthur Murray Dance Studio in Vancouver, BC.
 After a long teaching career, competition and show dance partnership they were inspired to share this great thing we call "Social Ballroom Dancing" with even more people.
-In 2004 they had the opportunity to open a new branch Arthur Murray Dance Studio in the Coquitlam area from scratch to do just that.
+In 2004 they had the opportunity to open a new branch Arthur Murray Dance Studio in the Coquitlam area from scratch.

 We also have an archived version of the photo albums from our original website with dance party photos all the way back to our very beginnings as a dance studio in 2004: Archived Dance Photos December 2004 to November 2014